marl0ny/split-operator-simulations/README.md

 # Exploring the Split-Step Method (WIP)

 Various simulations of quantum mechanics phenomena using the split-operator method.
+These are mostly implemented in Python as well as C++/OpenGL.

-A WASM version of the C++/OpenGL implementation can be found [here](https://marl0ny.github.io/split-operator-quantum2d.html).
+A rudimentary web-based version of the C++/OpenGL implementation can be found [here](https://marl0ny.github.io/split-operator-quantum2d.html).

 ## References: